livewire/livewire/docs/actions.md

 In this example, the `setPostContent` action is called whenever the `trix-change` event is triggered, updating the `content` property in the Livewire component with the current value of the Trix editor.

 > [!info] You can access the event object using `$event`
-> Notice that from event handlers in Livewire, you can access the event object through `$event`.
-This is useful for referencing any event information you may need to.
+> Within Livewire event handlers, you can access the event object via `$event`.
+This is useful for referencing information on the event.
 For example, you can access the element that triggered the event via `$event.target`.

 > [!warning]
-> The above demo code for the Trix editor is incomplete and only useful as a demonstration of event listeners.
+> The Trix demo code above is incomplete and only useful as a demonstration of event listeners.
 If used verbatim, a network request would be fired on every single key stroke.
 A more performant implementation would be:
 >
 > ```html
 > <trix-editor
 >    x-on:trix-change="$wire.content = $event.target.value"